Hierarchy of Non-Markovianity and $k$-divisibility phase diagram of Quantum Processes in Open Systems: DIVISIBILITY AND PARTITION

-To make the partition in Eq.~(\ref{k_divi_partition}) intuitive, in the following, we consider several paradigms and show the explicit visualization by means of $k$-\textit{divisibility phase diagram} which can provide us further insight into the nature of quantum non-Markovianity.
-The algorithm to the partition in Eq.~(\ref{k_divi_partition}) based on the criteria for $k$-positivity and all the calculations for the following paradigms are described in the Supplementary~\cite{k_divi_phas_diag_supplementary}.
+To make the partition in Eq.~(\ref{k_divi_partition}) intuitive, in the following, we apply the algorithm to several paradigms and show the explicit visualization by means of a $k$-divisibility phase diagram.
+This helps us to address the questions proposed in the Introduction and reveals more of the nature of quantum non-Markovianity.
+More detailed expressions can be found in the Appendix.
 Additionally, a similar partition has been reported recently in an all optical setup \cite{bernardes_exp_arxiv_2015}.